 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-1) Prepare your ramekins/glasses that you're going to use - I used leftover Gü dessert ramekins!
+- Prepare your ramekins/glasses that you're going to use - I used leftover Gü dessert ramekins

-2) Crush the Biscuits in a bag with the end of a rolling pin or something to a fine crumb – separate between the ramekins!
+- Crush the lighter digestive biscuits in a bag with the end of a rolling pin or something to a fine crumb and then separate between the ramekins

-3) In a bowl, loosen the Cream Cheese with a spoon, then mix in the yoghurt and sugar until smooth - it might take a bit of beating.
-It will be reasonably runny, as thats the nature of low-fat ingredients, but you can try to thicken it with an electric whisk here if you like for a couple of minutes!
+- In a bowl, loosen the cream cheese (I used lightest Philadelphia) with a spoon then mix in the 0% fat vanilla yoghurt and caster sugar until smooth - it might take a bit of beating.
+It will be reasonably runny, as that's the nature of low-fat ingredients, but you can try to thicken it with an electric whisk here if you like for a couple of minutes!

-4) Pour between the ramekins and top with fresh berries of your choice!
-Refrigerate till needed or overnight to set slightly if you prefer!
-Enjoy!
+- Pour between the ramekins and top with fresh berries of your choice

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.